MichelleNickel/Homepage/README.md

 - `resume`: My resume
 - `contact`: How to contact me

+Also there are 5 CSS files, one for each page and one for general styling.

 ## Folder Structure

 The workspace contains one folders by default: